Three Percenters militia members charged in U.S. Capitol attack | Law-Order

 Three Percenters militia members charged in U.S. Capitol attack

 About 30 people - including members of two other right-wing groups, The Oath Keepers and The Proud Boys - have been accused of conspiracy, the most serious charges related to the riot.
 Those pending cases are the largest and most complex of the roughly 500 brought by the Justice Department since the attack.
-The other Three Percenters charged were Eric Scott Warner, Felipe Antonio "Tony" Martinez, Derek Kinnison and Ronald Mele.
+The other men charged in the indictment were Erik Scott Warner, Felipe Antonio "Tony" Martinez, Derek Kinnison and Ronald Mele.

+Hostetter did not immediately respond to requests for comment and the names of defense counsel for the other five men were not immediately available.
+Founded in 2008, the Three Percenters is a loosely organized anti-government group that takes its name from the idea that only 3% of American colonists took up arms against the British in the 18th century American Revolution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)